Wednesday, October 25, 2023

 Revelation 2:16 says "Repent; or else I will come unto thee quickly, and will fight against them with the sword of my mouth."
 That sword being a reference back to verse 12 which was referencing back to Revelation 1:16 the sharp two-edged sword.
 The Context in 2:16 is referring to specifically those in Pergamon who followed the Doctrine of Balaam and/or the Nicolaitans from the prior verses.

-So when Revelation 19:21 says referring to the Beast's armies after he and the False Prophet are cast alive into the Lake of Fire, "And the remnant were slain with the sword of him that sat upon the horse, which sword proceeded out of his mouth" it is I think meant to be a reference back to 2:16.
-The Beast's armies were Christians.
+So when Revelation 19:21 says referring to the Beast's armies after he and the False Prophet are cast alive into the Lake of Fire, "And the remnant were slain with the sword of him that sat upon the horse, which sword proceeded out of his mouth" it is I think meant to be an echo of 2:16.
+The Beast's armies may be Christians.

 Even after Nicaea it took awhile for most of the actual armies of the Roman Empire to become mostly Christians, discussions of Julian The Apostate's reign frequently talk about how most of the army were still Pagans.
 The Edict of Thessalonica and Augustine's Just War Principal were the key turning points here.